which testosterone replacement therapy is the best

 Cons:

-- Requires injections, which some individuals may find uncomfortable.
+• Requires injections, which some men may find uncomfortable.

-Testosterone gels, such as AndroGel and Testim, are applied daily to the skin, allowing for a steady absorption of testosterone.
+Testosterone gels, such as AndroGel and Testim, are applied daily to the skin, which gives men a steady dose of testosterone.

 Pros: